michaelhollman/SimpleWebServer/README.md

 # Simple Server

-Simple Server is a very basic HTTP server that supports a tiny sub-set of the HTTP specification in order for students to gain a better understanding of how the web works.
+Simple Server is a very basic HTTP server that supports a tiny sub-set of the HTTP specification.
 Simple Server supports the following basic features:

 1. Accepts HTTP GET requests
 	+ allows user definition of the server web root